It’s a universal truth that setting up and running an online business is definitely easier than setting up shop on the high street.

 The internet is heavily dependent on graphic content, so you will always find a market willing to purchase your photos.

-4. Sell online courses
+4. Teach and earn with online courses

 To do that, you first have to determine common issues your potential students are struggling with and establish how your expertise can help them.